Word (.docx) Compatibility

 - Lists - ordered, unordered, and checklists, with basic nesting.

-- Tables - with cell backgrounds, column widths, and header rows.
+- Tables - including merged cells, cell backgrounds, column widths, and header rows.

 - Page setup - size, orientation, and margins.